Atlanta State Park: Animals

-Flora
+Plants

 Trees dominate the landscape of Atlanta State Park.
-Loblolly and shortleaf pine, white oak, black hickory, mockernut hickory, sweet gum, eastern redbud and dogwood grow in the park.
+Loblolly and shortleaf pine, white oak, black hickory, mockernut hickory, American sweetgum, eastern redbud and flowering dogwood grow in the park.
 American beautyberry, wild grape, farkleberry, redring milkweed and poison ivy are found in the understory.

-Recreation
+Activities

-Atlanta State Park provides access to Wright Patman Lake for boating and fishing, and has a sandy beach area for swimming.
+Atlanta State Park provides access to Wright Patman Lake for boating and fishing and has a sandy beach area for swimming.
 Picnic and overnight camping areas are available.
 The park has 4.5 mi of hiking trails.